caiomolinaro/caiomolinaro/README.md

 :star: Database (SQL & NOSQL)
 :space_invader: Cloud

-I'm interested in learning more and working in the development area :boy:
+I'm interested in learning more and working in the web development area :boy:
 I love Internet and i'm fascinated with every tech :sparkles:

 :penguin:  I use Windows 10 with Windows Subsystem for Linux, with Ubuntu, i love this feature